giorgia-nadizar/slides/VuAmsterdam/index.md

 - Symbolic Regression to find them → Genetic Programming with two objectives
   - Accurate → MSE, RMSE, ...
   - Interpretable → ?

+- Key points:
+  - What is interpretability?
+  - How can we quantify it?

 ---